Jane Jackson client success story, Jo Green

 What advice would you give to someone thinking of going into the Not for Profit sector?

-Work out the types of non for profits you are interested in (health, education, environment, animals etc).
-This will help you narrow your search field and is a question recruitment consultants always ask.
+Work out the types of non for profits you are interested in (health, education, environment, animals, etc).
+This will help you narrow down your search field and is a question recruitment consultants always ask.

-Non for profits always ask for experience in the sector when apply for a role.
-I was lucky that I got my foot in the door of a non for profit by securing a 6 month contract but I would advise people to get some volunteer experience on their CV, even if just for a few hours, to show where their passion lives and that this is an important part of their life.
+Non for profits always ask for experience in the sector when applying for a role.
+I was lucky that I got my foot in the door by securing a 6 month contract but I would advise people to get some volunteer experience on their CV even if just for a few hours to show where their passion lives and that is an important part of their life.

-Many non for profits offer a proportion of your salary tax free.
-This means that you ending up earning slightly more than your base salary.
+Many non for profits offers a proportion of your salary tax free.
+This means that you end up earning slightly more than your base salary.
 Although non for profit roles tend to have lower salaries than their corporate equivalent, this does help them to be a bit more attractive and is worth investigating.

 Tell us about your best moments at Caritas